 Judges are assigned to your case when you apply for SSDI benefits.
-The Pennsylvania Disability Determination Services will review your application to decide whether you are truly eligible for benefits.
-Having so many people deciding whether you are able to collect the benefits that you need to pay for housing, food and other necessities can be scary.
+The Pennsylvania Disability Determination Services Office will also review your application to decide whether you are truly eligible for benefits.
+The process can be intimidating since it involves so many people in deciding whether you can collect SSDI benefits to pay for housing, food, and other necessities.
 The process can feel isolating when you aren’t sure how these determinations are made.

 A skilled, knowledgeable SSDI attorney is prepared to fight aggressively to get you the benefits that you need.
 Attorneys who have experience with SSDI cases know how to comply with regulations to avoid a denial.
-If you do find that your application is denied, a law office can review your denial notice to create an appeal plan.
+If you do find that your application is denied, a law office can review your denial notice to create a plan to appeal.

 If you have a spouse, child or grandchild who depends on you for financial support, you may be eligible for SSDI benefits to cover their needs, as well.
 Struggling with a disability can be even more difficult when you know that your family is depending on you to pay for necessities like a place to live and food to eat.